nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### FileTransferInit

-We receive this from a peer via a 'F' connection when they want to start uploading a file to us.

 We send this to a peer via a 'F' connection to tell them that we want to start uploading a file.
 The token is the same as the one previously included in the [TransferRequest](#peer-code-40) peer message.

+Note that slskd and Nicotine+ <= 3.0.2 use legacy download requests, and send this message when initializing our file upload connection from their end.

 ### Data Order